Classic Oatmeal For One (Easy Single Serve Recipe)

 I always think it’s best to make oatmeal fresh for when you’re going to eat it.
 That said, you may be too full to finish off your oatmeal for one.
 Here’s how you can save it for later.

-Freeze: You can also freeze oatmeal if you need to, though again, making it when you’re ready to eat it will be better.
-Oatmeal can keep in the freezer for up to 3 months when you store it properly.
+• Freeze: You can also freeze oatmeal if you need to, though again, making it when you’re ready to eat it will be better.
+Oatmeal can be kept in the freezer for up to 3 months when stored properly.